Posted by: Esena / Affiliate Disclosure

-Can God’s existence be scientifically proven?
+Can an existence of God be scientifically proven?
 Is evolution happened by accident?
 Or was there a Master Mind that created the Universe and all life on Earth?
 Although science cannot directly detect God, it can examine His creation, origin of humans and the animal kingdom to get a logical conclusion.

 While a typical believer would accept God’s existence “by faith,” a nonbeliever usually needs a tangible proof that an all-powerful Being built everything.
 Atheist cosmologists believe the Universe came into existence as the result of a “quantum fluctuation” that occurred out of nothing or by chance.
 Those who study biology insist that life, in all of its variety and complexity, evolved from non-living matter by chance.